I am a Senior AI Researcher at the Dolby Laboratories, India.

-My core interest lies in video analytics, specifically designing scalable solutions from the current state-of-the-art frameworks.
-Motivated by my research and memory networks, I wish to design a framework to mimic human intelligence for sequential modeling.
-I am also interested to explore about human behavior and neuroscience to demystify human intelligence.
+My core interest lies in video analytics, specifically exploring state-of-the-art models for designing scalable solutions for long-form video analysis, Motivated by my research, I wish to design a framework to mimic human intelligence for sequential modeling.
+I am also interested to explor about human behavior and neuroscience to demystify human intelligence.

-I am a Ph.D. candidate in the Department of Computer Science, IIIT Delhi, India, advised by Dr. Chetan Arora (IIT Delhi).
-My research, supported by the Visvesvaraya Ph.D.
-Scheme for Electronics & IT (Govt. of India), focuses on analyzing day-long egocentric videos using deep learning and statistical frameworks.
-My thesis is centered around designing scalable solutions for days to weeks-long egocentric lifelogs from state-of-the-art sequential modeling frameworks in a purely unsupervised setting.
+I successfully completed my Ph.D. at IIIT Delhi, India, under the guidance of Dr. Chetan Arora (IIT Delhi).
+My doctoral dissertation, titled "Analyzing Day-Long Egocentric Videos," showcases deep learning and theory-based approaches to analyze massively long sequences (ranging up to 60k time steps) derived from real-life egocentric videos and photostreams.
+My dissertation demonstrates fundamental video analysis tasks that efficiently tackle overarching challenges such as scalability, privacy, and the utilization of unlabeled data resulting from egocentric lifelogs.
 I have demonstrated that the state-of-the-art deep learning frameworks viz RNN, LSTM, IndRNN, and the recently introduced Transformer network failed to model massive long sequences.
-My research is significant feat to address the scalability issue in recent works and establish the state-of-the-art.
 We are the first to work on the Disney (comprises 4 to 8 hrs long video samples) and UTE datasets (comprises 3 to 5 hrs long video samples) for summarization and temporal segmentation.
 All the solutions are scalable to thousands of time steps and completely unsupervised/self-supervised.
 Currently, we are working on the EgoRoutine photostream dataset (which scales up to 20 days).

 You can contact me via email at pnagar (at) umd (dot) edu.